 The First National Bank Of Rochester

-The First National Bank Of Rochester in Indiana printed $777,360 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1905 and stopped printing money in 1935, which equals a 31 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Rochester issued 8 different types and denominations of national currency.
+The First National Bank Of Rochester in Minnesota printed $1,420,580 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1864 and stopped printing money in 1935, which equals a 72 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Rochester issued 17 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Rochester was located in Fulton County.
-It was assigned charter number 7655.
+For the record, The First National Bank Of Rochester was located in Olmsted County.
+It was assigned charter number 579.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com